retspen/virtmgr/README.md

 Version 1.0.1a:

-Web Virtual Manager service for managing virtual machines on your servers.
-Create new domains, configuration & adjustment of a domain's resource allocation.
-An VNC viewer over SSH tunnel presents a full graphical console to the guest domain.
+WebVirtMgr is a libvirt-based Web interface for managing virtual machines.
+It allows you to create and configure new domains, and adjust a domain's resource allocation.
+A VNC viewer over a SSH tunnel presents a full graphical console to the guest domain.
+KVM is currently the only hypervisor supported

 Technology: